The annual canvass is a review of the electoral register, which we carry out every year in late summer and early autumn.

 If you're moving house

-If you have a confirmed moving date before 1 December 2016, please leave the form for any new people moving into your property.
-If you're not sure of the date you're moving house, please complete the form, write a note on the form that you are expecting to move soon and return it.
-We can then do a follow-up check using the information from you.
-Once you've moved house, contact us on (01226) 773070 and we'll send you a household enquiry form to your new house.
+If you've a confirmed moving date before 1 December 2023, please leave the form for any new people moving into your property.
+If you're not sure of the date you're moving house, please complete the form.
+You can write a note on the form that you're expecting to move soon and return it.
+We can then do a follow-up check using the details from you.
+Once you've moved house, contact us on (01226) 773070 or firstname.lastname@example.org. we'll then send you a household enquiry form to your new house.

 The revised electoral register

-A revised electoral register will be published 1 December 2016.
+A revised electoral register will be published 1 December 2023.
+It will be used for all elections held during 2024.